geritol/match-tag-to-package-version/README.md

 # Usage

-You can safeguard that your package.json and your git tag matches using this action and procees to release after the check sucessfully ran.
+You can safeguard that your package.json and your git tag matches using this action and proceed to release after the check sucessfully ran.

 ```yaml
 name: Release